Rohan-s18/Web_Development/React_Basics/README.md

 # Basics of React
-## Authors: Rohan and Ali
+## Authors: Rohan

-In this folder Rohan and Ali will take a dive into React.js to build different projects.
+In this folder we will take a dive into React.js to build different projects.

 This folder contains the following projects:
   - **my-app:** This directory contains source code for a simple Tic Tac Toe game written in React, this is a very simple react application and suitable to use if your are new to react.